abhiram6121/strapi/task-1/terraform/README.md

 - An RDS PostgreSQL 17 instance.
 - An EC2 instance that runs a `user_data.sh` script to pull the Docker image from ECR and launch the Strapi container.
 - Security groups and networking set up for secure access.
+- An S3 bucket configured for remote Terraform state storage with native S3 state locking enabled

 #### 7. Managing Resources
 - To update or reconfigure, modify `.tf` files, run `terraform plan`, then `terraform apply`.